alebegge/Exquisite-corpse-alexandre/README.md

 His favourite prank was to pee on them while they went to school.

-He went to every house in bruxelles and peed at the front of everyone's house.
+He went to every house in Bruxelles and peed at the front them.
 Everyone was really very angry by his such act.
 They decided to punish him.